-Like the function of a public utilities commission, a PDAB would set healthcare payment rates (upper payment limits) for consumers and state licensed healthcare entities (wholesalers, local distributors, hospitals, physicians, pharmacists, and insurers).72
+Like the function of a public utilities commission, a PDAB would set healthcare payment rates (upper payment limits) for consumers and state licensed healthcare entities (wholesalers, local distributors, hospitals, physicians, pharmacists, and insurers).3

-- Like a public service commission, a PDAB protects state residents from exceptional costs that threaten quality of life or health. - Like a public service commission, a PDAB does not favor in-state businesses to the detriment of out of state businesses. - Like a public service commission, any small impact on a manufacturer's out of state operations (negotiations with wholesalers) is incidental to the significant benefits to health and welfare of state residents. - Like a public service commission, a PDAB sets payment rates only on services provided to individuals present in the state.
+- Like a public service commission, a PDAB protects state residents from exceptional costs that threaten quality of life or health. - Like a public service commission, a PDAB does not favor in-state businesses to the detriment of out of state businesses. - Like a public service commission, any small impact on a manufacturer's out of state operations (negotiations with wholesalers) is incidental to the significant benefits to health and welfare of state residents. - Like a public service commission, a PDAB sets payment rates only on services provided to individuals present in the state. - Like a public service commission, a PDAB upper payment limit does not impact the price of the service or product in another state, nor the national 'list price' of a drug manufacturer. - Like regulated regional or national electric, gas, or telecommunications services, drug companies rely on wholesalers or specialty distribution systems to manage the product supply going to a specific state or specific purchasers. - Like a public service commission, the PDAB mission is to maintain (or increase) consumer access to vital services and products through affordability.